Connecting the STM32 Nucleo board to your smartphone

 Select Ok to close the dialog box.
 You are now ready to start programming NUCELO board microcontroller and start debugging the ADC_TemperatureSensor application.
 Select Debug|Start command from the command bar and press ok to close the Cortex Debug Options dialog box.

 Ride7 will program the Nucleo board using a BLE connection with your PC.
 You can monitor and debug the programmed application using Ride7 debugger.

 Part2: Configure TapNLink to send ADC_TemperatureSensor variables by BLE

 In this part we configure TapNLink to read the temperature value calculated in ADC_TemperatureSensor application and send it to a smartphone.

 Launch IoTize Studio and create a new .iotz project located in ADC_TemperatureSensor directoy:

-Use the Firmware field in the New Project dialog box to browse for the generated application so that IoTize Studio could load the debug symbols directly from the elf file.
+Use the Firmware field in the New Project dialog box to browse for the generated application so that IoTize Studio can load the debug symbols directly from the elf file.

 Step2: Select variables to be read from ADC_TemperatureSensor application

-IoTize Studio will generate a default configuration file with a single Main Bundle and load the Project.elf application debug symbols as displayed in the Resource View.
+IoTize Studio generates a default configuration file with a single Main Bundle and loads the Project.elf application debug symbols as displayed in the Resource View.